Feb 10, 2023 | Your Self

 There’s something I appreciate about the naming of it, the idea that internalized capitalism is a systemic problem and NOT simply an individual one that many of us feel so deeply challenged by.

-The idea that our country was founded on the principle of capitalism and the hard truth that some were oppressed in order for others to thrive.
+Our country was founded on the principle of capitalism and the hard truth that some were oppressed in order for others to thrive.

 This is our Nation’s history that we must contend with, here in the United States absolutely, yet origin stories of slavery, colonialism, and conquering extend far and wide.